lucawrabetz/opti-face/docs/SRD.md

 - The system should be intuitive for both end-users and implementers, requiring minimal training for the former and easy configurability for the latter.
 - Detailed tutorials and user guides will facilitate easy system navigation and feature utilization.
 - Minimize configuration steps for implementers, ensuring that implementation instructions are straightforward and well-documented.

+TODO: Add more details to meet Standard IEEE 830-1998.